Itiwit 100 Packraft

 After doing so well with their budget IKs, Itiwit, Decathlon’s paddle sports brand, have entered the packraft market with the TPU Itiwit Adventure 500 Packraft.
 Complete with a 50-cm TiZip for in-hull storage, thigh straps and a ‘bikerafting’ deck, you pay 500€, were it available.

 The boat was launched online in August 2021, then withdrawn, some claimed due to safety issues (see below).
 It was online again in the UK when I wrote this in September.
-Now the UK Decathlon page is a ‘404’ again, although the boat appears online in European stores, ostensibly unchanged, but still unavailable.
+Now the UK Decathlon page is a ‘404’ again, although the boat appears online in European stores, ostensibly unchanged.

 Rated at WW2, above left it looks mostly black but is actually ‘Dusty green / Blood orange’, as the action shots below clearly show.
 There’s an online manual here.